 Only 5% of all R1a1 Y-DNA in Estonia belongs to the purely Baltic R1a-Z92 subclade (common in Lithuania and Latvia), 20% belongs to the very ancient R1a-M558, 5% to R1a-M458 (purely West Slavic from Poland, Czechia and Slovakia), 1% to R1a-Z284 (from Norway and Sweden), the rest consists of deeply unclassified R1a-Z282 and R1a-Z280 clades.
 In general R1a makes up 30% of all Y-DNA haplogroups in Estonia.

-R1b makes up around 9% of all Y-DNA haplogroups in Estonia and I1a (Scandinavian Hunter-Gatherer) around 20%.
+R1b-M269 makes up around 9% of all Y-DNA haplogroups in Estonia.
+It is mainly represented by R1b-Y16878 found mostly in Sweden and Finland (from R1b-U152; Italic), R1b-Z198 (from R1b-P312; Celtic, Irish), R1b-U106 (Germanic) and R1b-Z326 (from R1b-U106).
+I1a (Scandinavian Hunter-Gatherer related haplogroup) is around 20% in Estonia.
 In Finland the amount of R1a makes up around 5% of all Y-DNA haplogroups, R1b around 4% and I1a around 28%.
 N1c dominates in Eastern Finland and I1a in Western Finland.
 Finnish people share 47% of their autosomal DNA with the Western European Hunter-Gatherers (WHG).
 In Estonia there is also 5% of Y-DNA haplogroup I2a (Balkanic), 3% of E1b1b and 3% of haplogroup T.

 N1c haplogroup ranges from 59% in Finland, 40% in Latvia and Lithuania, 35% in Estonia, 32% in Veps, 20% in Karelia, 14% in Podlaskie Voivodeship in Poland and 10% in Belarus.